-Summary of Blue Shield Provider Allowances
+Summary of Blue Shield Provider Allowances (cont'd.)

-- The majority of J Code allowances are determined using an Average Sales Price (ASP) plus reimbursement methodology, which promotes the use of value-based, cost-effective therapies by paying a greater percentage above ASP for generic therapies, biosimilars, multi-source therapies, and therapies preferred by Blue Shield as compared to single-source branded therapies.
-Allowances are reviewed quarterly using drug pricing data submitted to CMS by drug manufacturers and may be adjusted without notification to reflect changes in ASP.
-CMS published ASP pricing will continue to apply unless CMS discontinues the HCPCS code.
-This reimbursement approach provides a reasonable margin over the acquisition cost for the drugs.
-Allowances for drugs without a published ASP or billed using an "unclassified" HCPCS Code (such as J3490 or J9999), will be based on an Average Wholesale Price (AWP) less methodology, which are also reviewed quarterly. - Immunization allowances are AWP-based. - For drugs, CPT, or HCPCS and NDC are required for payment regardless of reimbursement methodology. - Anesthesia allowances are determined using the American Society of Anesthesiologists (ASA) codes utilizing coefficients tied to a geographic locality.
+- Anesthesia allowances are determined using the American Society of Anesthesiologists (ASA) codes utilizing coefficients tied to a geographic locality.
 For obstetric anesthesia, Blue Shield follows ASA methodology, which allows the base units, plus time units plus modifier units.
-However, reimbursement is subject to a cap of 23 total units. - The following services are reimbursed on a statewide fee schedule: - Behavioral Health services (benefits may be administered through a specialty carve-out network). - DME, including orthotics and prosthetics. - Home health and home infusion services. - Selected maternity codes. - Unlisted, unspecified, or miscellaneous codes - These codes should be reported only if no other specific HCPCS code, including Category III HCPCS codes, does not exist to adequately describe the diagnosis, procedure, service or item rendered.
+However, reimbursement is subject to a cap of 23 total units. - The following services are reimbursed on a statewide fee schedule: - Behavioral Health services (benefits may be administered through a specialty carve-out network). - DME, including orthotics and prosthetics. - Home health and home infusion services. - Selected maternity codes. - Expenses related to supplies, equipment, staff time, and activities for visits performed during a public health emergency declared on or after January 1, 2022 due to respiratory-transmitted infectious diseases that are billed under CPT code 99072. - Unlisted, unspecified, or miscellaneous codes - These codes should be reported only if no other specific HCPCS code, including Category III HCPCS codes, does not exist to adequately describe the diagnosis, procedure, service or item rendered.
 Reimbursement is based on review of the unlisted, unspecified or miscellaneous code on an individual claim basis.
 When submitting a claim with an unlisted, unspecified or miscellaneous code, the following information and/or documentation must be provided: - A written description, office notes or operative report describing the procedure or service performed. - An invoice and written description of items and supplies. - The corresponding NDC for an unlisted drug code.